Ethenone: Hazards

-Exposure to concentrated levels causes humans to experience irritation of body parts such as the eye, nose, throat and lungs.
-Extended toxicity testing on mice, rats, guinea pigs and rabbits showed that ten-minute exposures to concentrations of freshly generated ethenone as low as 0.2 mg/liter (116 ppm) may produce a high percentage of deaths in small animals.
+Exposure to concentrated levels causes irritation of the eyes, nose, throat and lungs.
+Extended toxicity testing on mice, rats, guinea pigs and rabbits showed that ten-minute exposures to concentrations of freshly generated ethenone as low as 17 ppm may produce a high percentage of deaths in small animals.
 These findings show ethenone is toxicologically identical to phosgene.

 The formation of ketene in the pyrolysis of vitamin E acetate, an additive of some e-liquid products, is one possible mechanism of the reported pulmonary damage caused by electronic cigarette use.

 A number of patents describe the catalytic formation of ketene from carboxylic acids and acetates, using a variety of metals or ceramics, some of which are known to occur in e-cigarette devices from patients with e-cigarette or vaping product-use associated lung injury (EVALI).

-Occupational exposure limits are set at 0.5 ppm (0.9 mg/m^{3}) over an eight-hour time-weighted average.
+Occupational exposure limits are set at 0.5 ppm (0.9 mg/m3) over an eight-hour time-weighted average.

 An IDLH limit is set at 5 ppm, as this is the lowest concentration productive of a clinically relevant physiologic response in humans.